pioorg/Testcontainers-performance-up/README.md

 Tests can be split logically in many ways, one of them is running them separately, e.g.

     ./mvnw test '-Dtest=!TestInt*' && ./mvnw test '-Dtest=TestInt*'

+### Task 2
+Perhaps the containers should start only once?